postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [4]

 For the view and the view model, the thread-affine model is a good choice.
 It means that only the UI thread will have access to these objects.
-From the moment you take this decision, you can completely stop thinking about multi-threading in these classes.

 [5]